M-J-Hooper/GridIO/README.md

 This was created primarily as a learning exercise in Node.js, Socket.IO and general JavaScript practices.

-Find the test server hosted on Heroku [here](http://gridio.herokuapp.com).
+Connect to the test server hosted on Heroku [here](http://gridio.herokuapp.com).